UTC RAVE Alert

 • Have completed a designated experience the prior semester, then fully participate and reflect on five events.

-3. Complete a post-challenge reflection survey and turn in a photo by April 7th at 12PM.
+3. Complete a post-challenge reflection survey and turn in a photo.

 Sign Up